PyPSA/nowcast/README.md

 Takes day-ahead forecasts for wind, solar and load.

-Dispatched a future energy system with wind, solar, batteries and hydrogen storage to meet today's load.
+Dispatches a future energy system with wind, solar, batteries and hydrogen storage to meet today's load.
+Capacities for the future are fixed in advance.

+The dispatch is myopic over the next 24 hours.
+The long-term hydrogen storage is dispatched using a constant hydrogen value (e.g. 70 €/MWh).

+Outputs include:

+- Dispatch
+- States of charge for battery and hydrogen storage
+- Prices
+- Bidding curves

+There are some strong assumptions and limitations:

+- Germany is an island system with no connection to neighbours
+- Hydro and biomass are not yet modelled
+- Balancing reserves are ignored
+- Internal grid constraints and redispatch is ignored
+- Future climate change is ignored

 Future plans:

 - Extend to other countries with interconnectors
 - Include newly-electrified loads (electric vehicles, heat pumps, industry electrification, P2X)
 - Include demand-side management
+- Include existing hydroelectricity
+- Include other storage technologies (iron-air batteries, methanol, ammonia, etc.)

 ## Installation